Ecommerce Return Statistics: Key Trends & Insights for 2025

 -

-Refund or Exchange Processing: Whether the customer receives store credit, a replacement product, or a refund depends on your policy.
+Refund or Exchange Processing: Whether the customer receives store credit, a replacement product, or a refund depends on your ecommerce policy.

 -